timothyas/xesn/docs/methods.rst

 :class:`xesn.ESN`.
 The key difference between the two is how they interact with the underlying data they're working with.
-While the standard ESN had a single network, :class:`xesn.LazyESN` distributes multiple networks to different subdomains of a single dataset.
+While the standard ESN had a single network that is eagerly operated on in memory, :class:`xesn.LazyESN` distributes multiple networks to different subdomains of a single dataset and invokes *lazy* operations via the `dask.Array` API.
 This process is described with an example below.

 Example: SQG Turbulence Dataset